SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 ---
 title: "Cavern of Suiryu"
-metaTitle: "Cavern of Suiryu - Shiren 6 Wiki"
+metaTitle: "Cavern of Suiryu - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Cavern of Suiryu dungeon guide for Shiren the Wanderer 6."
+metaDescription: "Cavern of Suiryu dungeon guide for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 <div class="pageTopImage dungeonPageTopImage2">